wynnearcilla/smart-trip-safety-concierge-agent-sf-hackathon/README.md

 # smart-trip-analyst-sf-hackathon

+# 🧭 Smart Trip & Safety Concierge — Snowflake Data Pipeline

-This repository contains a complete Snowflake implementation for the Smart Trip & Safety Concierge hackathon project.
+This repository contains the **Snowflake SQL setup and data pipeline** used for the *Smart Trip & Safety Concierge Hackathon* project.
-It sets up database schemas, roles, file formats, stages, and curated analytical tables for integrating multiple tourism-related datasets such as weather, traffic, crime, holidays, points of interest, and hotels.
+It builds a full end-to-end environment in Snowflake for managing and analyzing **tourism-related datasets** — including weather, crime, traffic, holidays, points of interest, and hotels.

-Key Features:
+---

+## 🚀 Step-by-Step Instructions

+1) The Jupyter Notebook **`HACKATHON.ipynb`** contains SQL scripts that:

-  Automated Snowflake environment setup (roles, schemas, permissions)
+  1. Configure the Snowflake environment (roles, warehouses, schemas)

-  Configurable RAW and CURATED layers for data management
+  2. Create secure role-based access for analysts

-  Predefined stages and file formats for CSV ingestion
+  3. Define file formats and staging areas for raw CSV uploads

-  Example SQL transformations for analytics-ready datasets

-  Role-based access via CORTEX_APP_ROLE for secure data consumption

-Usage:

-1) Run the provided Snowflake SQL blocks in order.

-2) Upload your raw CSV files to the defined stages.

-3) Execute transformation scripts to build curated analytical tables.

-4) Query or visualize the curated datasets using Snowflake Cortex or BI tools.
+  4. Load data into the RAW layer
+  5. Transform and clean data into CURATED analytical tables
+  6. Validate access through a dedicated Cortex role

+This setup allows analysts and applications to easily query curated tourism data for smart trip recommendations, safety analytics, and travel insights.

+2)